ryankanno/ansible-roles/sudo/README.md

 This role helps configure sudo access for a user.

+## details

-*Note*: This gives passwordless, root privileges to the users defined.
+  * This gives passwordless, root privileges to the users defined.

 ## role variables